Hardening Your Server: 12 Critical Steps Every Admin Should Take

 10. Configure Automatic Backups

 Backups protect against ransomware, data corruption, and operational mistakes.
-Test restores regularly.
+Test restores regularly and ensure backup storage is isolated from production systems.

 11. Monitor System Integrity